ksu-is/Network-Monitoring-Tool/projectraodmap.md

     -acquired 4/15/21.
 Raspberry Pi was recieved in mail, have not begun configuration yet.
   -NEMS
     -acquired software 4/16/21.
-Not installed on Raspberry pi yet -Cacti
+Not installed on Raspberry pi yet -Etcher Flask image writer
+    -acquired software 4/16/21.
+Not yet configured or used to create image -Cacti
     -acquired software 4/16/21.
 Not installed on Raspberry pi yet -RRDtool